8:45 a.m. to 10:00 a.m.

 - Juliet Burdelski, Director of Economic Development, City of Meriden, CT

-B4: Rallying the Troops - Creative Approaches to Building Community Buy-In and Leadership
+B4: Rallying the Troops - Creative Approaches to Building Community Buy-In and Leadership - PRESENTATION

 This session will introduce participants to community engagement and capacity-building techniques that build ownership and excitement within an organization or community.
 Following the presentation, community engagement specialists will lead a small-group work session to work with participants to provide ideas and suggestions for tackling their current community engagement challenges.
 CM: 1.25.